MidKnightMadness/experiments/README.md

 Simple autonomous examples are also included, but they do not use this format.

-## How to Get It All Working on Your Computer
+## How to Git It All Working on Your Computer

 ### 1. Get git